anderson-aristotle/jquery-ajax-token-auth/README.md

 Now, let's add code to `assests/scripts/examples/*` to create an example from the browser.

+### Lab: Get all Examples

+Modify `scripts/examples/index.sh` to make an authenticated request to our API to get all examples.

+Add code to `assests/scripts/examples/*` to get all examples from the browser.

+### Lab: Get one Example

+Modify `scripts/examples/show.sh` to make an authenticated request to our API to get all examples.

+Add code to `assests/scripts/examples/*` to get an example from the browser.

 ### Lab: Destroy an Example

 Modify `scripts/examples/destroy.sh` to make an authenticated request to our